- Write C++ programs

 Default Constructor

-and initializes a new dynamically allocated array with a capacity of 10.
-It should call the init
+Create a default constructor that initializes (sets) the value of 10 to capacity_ and initializes a new dynamically allocated array with a capacity of 10.
+It should call the init function inside the body of the constructor.

 Non-default Constructor

-that is used as the capacity of the dynamically allocated array.
-It should also call the init
+Create a non-default constructor that accepts an int parameter that is assigned to capacity_ that is used as the capacity of the dynamically allocated array.
+It should also call the init function inside the body of the constructor.

 Destructor

-Create a destructor that deletes the dynamically allocated array and initializes the pointer to nullptr
+Create a destructor that deletes the dynamically allocated array and initializes the pointer to nullptr.

 Accessor

-Create an accessor for capacity_
+Create an accessor for capacity_.

 Member functions